Hattert: Limburg - Altenkirchen railway

 On 1 April 1885, the Altenkirchen-Hachenburg stretch of railway, the Oberwesterwaldbahn, was opened with a station at Hattert, whose building time can nevertheless no longer be exactly dated.
 The first plans for such a railway were put forth as early as 1842, and the last stretch of the line, from Altenkirchen to Au/Sieg began running on 1 May 1887.

+The former Oberwesterwaldbahn railway station is now a request stop, and the station building is now privately owned.

+Current operation is through the line RB90, Westerwald-Sieg-Bahn (Limburg Lahn - Diez Ost - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Wissen (Sieg) - Betzdorf (Sieg) -Siegen.

+Hattert is located in the area of the transport association Verkehrsverbund Rhein-Mosel, zone 450.

+Selters - Hachenburg railway

 By 1 August 1901, a narrow-gauge railway (Kleinbahn-AG Selters-Hachenburg) linked Hachenburg and Selters.
 The alignment led right through the Hatterter Grund, and both Niederhattert and Oberhattert had halts at their disposal.
 In 1950, dismantling work began on the narrow-gauge railway.
 The old trackbed can still be seen now only in a few spots in Hattert.
-The former Oberwesterwaldbahn railway station is now a request stop, and the station building is now privately owned.

 Schools

 In 1820, both Oberhattert and Niederhattert got their own school buildings.
 With the other one in Hütte, which can no longer be reliably dated, the Hatterter Grund had three school buildings all together.
 The school in Oberhattert was, after comprehensive repairs already held to have become unfit for use in 1887, but new building or a conversion could not be done owing to a lack of money and differences of opinion among those responsible.
 Only on 3 October 1911 was a new school building finished in Oberhattert and the old one torn down.

 In the 1960s, schooling within Hattert ended altogether.
 Since then, schoolchildren have been going to the primary school in Müschenbach, while secondary-level students have been going to the Hauptschule and Realschule in Hachenburg as well as to the private Gymnasium run by the Marienstatt Abbey.